macroing/CEL4J/README.md

 Note
 ----
 This library has not been properly released yet.
-This means, even though it says it's version 1.0.0 in the build.xml file and all Java source code files, it should not be treated as such.
+This means, even though it says it's version 1.0.0 in all Java source code files, it should not be treated as such.
 When this library gets released, it will be tagged and available on the "releases" page.